 INJECT will be integrated into the text editor you currently use.
 It runs on 4 text editors, including GoogleDocs, WordPress, as a TinyMCE plugin and as a standalone web application.
-INJECT will be available as a generic tool, searching through 1.5 million news sources.
+INJECT will be available as a generic tool, searching through over 2.3 million news articles in 200 news sources.

 INJECT can also be customised according to your newsroom’s needs.
 Do you wish to add your own archives?
 Search through specific sources that your journalists use regularly?

 Contact us to see how we could create the INJECT version that’s adapted to your needs.

 INJECT will be available soon.
 We are currently further developing the core features in close collaboration with journalists across Europe, who have agreed to test INJECT in their work and share their feedback and ideas about the tool with us.